eckoecho/Prediction-of-Product-Sales/README.md

 - Finally, we see higher Item MRP increases Outlet Sales.
 ```
 <img width="588" alt="Screenshot 2023-06-05 at 10 52 06 PM" src="https://github.com/eckoecho/Prediction-of-Product-Sales/assets/43970023/b422f0e0-8fe6-40f7-b4f3-250593090363">
+---

+#Recommendation

+My analysis indicate the need for fast and low effort foods.
+Adding more ready-made or on-the-go foods help to raise outlet sales.

+Futhermore, higher Item MRP increase outlet sales.
+Stock each outlet with higher MRP and sales will increase.

+The Decision Tree has the better overall regression metrics (MAE, MSE, RSME), I fine-tune the model by adjusting the hyperparamater of `max_depth`.
+Deploy this model to have future predictions.